Google Pixel Buds Pro

 See price on Amazon | See price on Amazon |

-Scoring IPX4, the Google Pixel Buds Pro's rating is read as, the first value of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IPX4, the Google Pixel Buds Pro's rating is read as, the first number of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the Google Pixel Buds Pro, Galaxy Buds 2 Pro have a rating of IPX7 meaning that

 we are not yet certain of their rating with solids (dust)